linuxserver-archive/docker-shout-irc/README.md

 # linuxserver/shout

-Shout is a web IRC client that you host on your own server.
+Thelounge (fork of shoutIRC) is a web IRC client that you host on your own server.

 __What features does it have?__
 - Multiple user support